 While most scientists came to accept evolution as descent with modification, not all agreed with Darwin's assertion that natural selection is the primary, but not exclusive, means of modification.
 Some favored competing explanations that assigned a lesser role to natural selection.
 One critique is that Darwin placed too much emphasis on the "struggle for existence" and "the survival of the fittest" among individuals, and did not give sufficient consideration to the role of coexistence, unity, interdependence and cooperation within a species, and the importance of ecological balance between species in the evolution of species.
 (See Pluralism vs. Monism.)

-Fortunately, Darwinism does not have such a big influence in the East, where Confucianism, which has the greatest influence, emphasizes the unity of man and nature, the shared destiny of mankind, and the harmonious coexistence between people.
+Fortunately, Darwinism does not have such a big influence in the East, where Confucianism emphasizes the unity of man and nature, the shared destiny of mankind, and the harmonious coexistence between people.
 Confucianism embraces a holistic view, seeing the universe as an integrated whole rather than as disparate entities.
 It acknowledges that, despite contradictions, harmony prevails, with opposing elements being interrelated, interdependent, and complementary.
 This worldview seeks the balance of opposites, the integration of diversity, and the harmony of differences, eschewing conflict escalation and adversary elimination.

-Furthermore, while Darwinism emphasizes the survival instincts of individual organisms, Confucianism highlights the superiority of humanity over animal instincts.
-This humanity was summarized by Confucius as 仁 (benevolence, compassion, and love), 義 (righteousness, justice, and equity), 禮 (morality, propriety, and law), 智 (knowledge, wisdom, and reason), and 信 (integrity, good faith, and trustiness).
+While Darwinism emphasizes the survival instincts of individual organisms, Confucianism highlights the superiority of humanity over animal instincts.
+This humanity was summarized by Confucius as 仁 (benevolence, compassion, and love), 義 (righteousness, justice, and equity), 禮 (morality, propriety, and law), 智 (wisdom, knowledge, and reason), and 信 (integrity, good faith, and trustiness).
 Human society cannot adhere to the law of the jungle, where the strong prey on the weak, as seen in the animal world.
-Instead, as an intelligent and humane species, individuals must undergo enlightenment and moral cultivation to overcome their self-serving limitations and work together as a unified collective for their shared destiny (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).
+Instead, as an intelligent and humane species, individuals must undergo enlightenment and moral cultivation to overcome their self-serving limitations and work together as a unified collective for their shared destiny and common good (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).

-Although it may be too early to draw conclusions about the strengths of Eastern versus Western philosophies, the rise of the East and the decline of the West in our times seems to suggest that, ultimately, civilization, collectivism, cooperation, and sharing may be more beneficial to the species than barbarism, individualism, selfishness, and brutal competition.
+Although it may be too early to draw conclusions about the strengths of Eastern versus Western philosophies, the rise of the East and the decline of the West in our times seems to suggest that, ultimately, civilized values, collectivism, cooperation, and sharing may be more beneficial to human species than barbarism, individualism, selfishness, and brutal competition.
 This perspective is supported by tango.
 (See Philosophies that Separate Two Worlds.)